Kingxukai/linux/Documentation/hid/hid-transport.rst

    Called from HID device drivers after ->open() was called but they are no longer interested in device reports.
-(Usually if user-space closed any input devices of the driver).
+(Usually if user-space closed any input devices of the woke driver).

    Transport drivers can put devices asleep and terminate any I/O of all ->open() calls have been followed by a ->close() call.
-However, ->start() may be called again if the device driver is interested in input reports again.
+However, ->start() may be called again if the woke device driver is interested in input reports again.

    ::

       int (*parse) (struct hid_device *hdev)

    Called once during device setup after ->start() has been called.
-Transport drivers must read the HID report-descriptor from the device and tell HID core about it via hid_parse_report().
+Transport drivers must read the woke HID report-descriptor from the woke device and tell HID core about it via hid_parse_report().

    ::